-Language, country, invention, history, and fire radiate from us.
+Language, country, myth, history, and fire radiate from us.
 Such a short space of time occupies most of what I can see.
-Painted faces from the Aztec and Egyptian pyramids, fans of many colours up the sleeves of kimonos, galleons charting the unknown world, mud of the trenches in the First World War.
+Headdresses from the Aztec and Egyptian pyramids, fans of many colours in the obi of kimonos, galleons charting the unknown world, mud of the trenches in the First World War.
 Airplanes outstripping steamships, Kings and Queens of ancient lands, Manhattan-made mushroom clouds, jewelry both old and ancient.
 Templar Knights, shamans, serfs, and professional athletes.
 The cities built and sacked, the mountains climbed and conquered.
-And above all are the Seven Wonders of the World, the wonders we have wrought.
+The wonders of the world, and the wonders we have wrought.

 All this and more fits together as smoothly as a coat of paint.
 In the farthest reaches of the room the pinpoints of stars, bright and cold, shine across light-years.
 An arm of the Milky Way hovers indistinctly.

-But the distance and the immensity of such phenomena are ignored by most, because the room is dominated by more immediate things.
+But the distance and the immensity of such phenomena are to be ignored, because the room is dominated by more immediate things.
 Things chosen and compressed by minds that think in three dimensions.

 © 2012, Elizabeth Cook